jfaneca/AHBVVSendSMS/README.md

-# Sending SMSs from a PC, via an android mobile phone, using pre-defined messages and pre-defined groups
+# Sending SMSs from a PC, via an android mobile phone, using predefined messages and predefined groups

 This application is a PC client GUI of "SMS Gateway" application running on an Android mobile phone.
 <br>
-It fires up http requests against a mobile phone.
+It fires up http requests against a mobile phone, allowing a user to send predefined text messages to a list of predefined users.
 <br>
 The mobile app was taken from:
 <br>